 - No spending other than absolute essentials and required debt payments.

 - QUIT BUYING STARBUCKS COFFEES. *tears*

 - Menu plan for month, keeping balance between cost and nutrition needs.

 - Track budget through Every Dollar app.

-- Have weekly budget meetings with my husband where we cover budget as well as build updates on the house.
+- Have weekly budget meetings with my husband (he hates these).